MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide ch10 - ch18.md

 12. Deploying Storage in Google Cloud Platform
 13. Loading Data into Storage
 14. Networking in the Cloud: VPC and VPN
+15. Networking in the Cloud: DNS, Load Balancing and IP addressing

 ## 10. Computing with Cloud Functions